 Those wishing to achieve PSE Certification can apply on the PSE application form where details of how to access the Tracker are also available.

-Please note, however, that it is not compulsory to use the Tracker to apply for PSE Certification.
+It is not compulsory to use the Tracker to apply for PSE Certification.

 The PSE Competencies were developed as part of the EASIT2 project.
 The two-year project set out the competencies that a good simulation engineer should possess which have formed the basis of the PSE Competency Tracker and PSE Certification.